NSHE Fostering Success Initiative

 Our vision is to build a comprehensive, sustainable, and permanent education support system for Nevada students who have experienced foster care—from secondary education completion, to postsecondary education attainment, to a career path.

 With the initiative’s vision consistently in mind, our mission is to more effectively recruit, support, and retain students who have experienced foster care; and the fee waiver is a key component in achieving that goal for qualifying students (you can learn more about the fee waiver eligibility requirements and benefits in this Who, What, When, Where, & Why Fact Sheet).
-However, the initiative serves any current or prospective NSHE student with experience in foster care—regardless of when or where they were in foster care, or their eligibility for the fee waiver or other financial aid.
+However, the initiative serves any current or prospective NSHE student with a background in foster care—regardless of when or where they were in foster care, or their eligibility for the fee waiver or other financial aid.
 NSHE is dedicated to providing both financial and wraparound support, as we know that providing funding for students who have experienced foster care is just one crucial step in ensuring their college success.

-Additionally, the ambassador leads the network—particularly the core members who make up the Nevada Fostering Higher Education Committee—in the development and implementation of effective postsecondary education planning, preparation, access, transition, and persistence practices.
+Additionally, the system-level manager leads the statewide network—particularly the core members who make up the statewide committee—in the development and implementation of effective postsecondary education planning, preparation, access, transition, and persistence practices.
 These practices are formulated to assist young people who have experienced trauma, educational instability, inadequate financial resources, and limited support systems; and the approach employed is twofold:

 2. Improving and expanding postsecondary education-specific wraparound support for Nevada students who have experienced foster care—including students in the college preparation and transition stages, as well as continuing college students.